• Free shipping on all orders

 How Does Neutering/Spaying Affect My Dog’s Growth?

-Studies have found that neutering or spaying a puppy can actually affect the puppy’s growth.
+Studies have found that neutering or spaying a puppy can affect the puppy’s growth.
 If the puppy is spayed or neutered too early, it can contribute to an increase in how long it takes for the puppy’s bones to grow, which can also mean having a taller dog.
 The concern is that this increase in growth might also impact negatively on the dog’s joints, so early spaying and neutering should be avoided.

 Unfortunately, these studies have not yet determined the right age, but it is recommended to wait until your dog has reached full skeletal growth, particularly large breeds, before spaying or neutering.